N.H. is boosting funding for labor and delivery care. Will it be enough to stem closures?

 Dr. Tim Fisher, an associate professor of obstetrics and gynecology at Dartmouth College’s Geisel School of Medicine, said the rate increase should particularly help rural hospitals in lower-income communities with more Medicaid patients.
 Those are the types of hospitals that have tended to close their birthing units.

-“For many, many years, New Hampshire ranked among the lowest in the U.S. for Medicaid reimbursement to hospitals for labor and delivery services,” Fisher said.
+“For many, many years, New Hampshire ranked among the lowest in the U.S. for Medicaid reimbursement to hospitals for labor and delivery services,” said Fisher, who also leads the OB/GYN residency program at Dartmouth Health.

 Fisher and two researchers from the Urban Institute explored the impact of birthing unit closures in a study last year.
 It found that the typical driving time to a labor and delivery unit more than doubled in areas with closures, from 18 to 39 minutes.